Faculty / Staff Resources Student Resources

 Web: chan.usc.edu/msop

-Shawn C. Roll received his B.S. in Occupational Therapy from The Ohio State University, graduating magna cum laude with distinction.
-He continued his post-secondary education at OSU, obtaining an M.S. in Allied Health Professions with a Minor in Research Methods in Human Resources Development, and received his Ph.D. degree in Health and Rehabilitation Sciences with an Interdisciplinary Specialization in College and University Teaching.
-Dr. Roll’s clinical experience is in work and industry, focusing on promoting worker health and well-being and the assessment, prevention, and rehabilitation of work-related injuries.
+Dr. Roll received his B.S. in Occupational Therapy from The Ohio State University (OSU), graduating magna cum laude with distinction.
+His postgraduate education at OSU included an M.S. in Allied Health Professions with a Minor in Research Methods in Human Resources Development and a Ph.D. in Health and Rehabilitation Sciences with an Interdisciplinary Specialization in College and University Teaching.
 Dr. Roll is a registered and licensed occupational therapist (OTR/L) and a registered musculoskeletal sonographer (RMSKS).
-He was named a Fellow of the American Occupational Therapy Association (FAOTA) in 2015, a Fellow of the American Institute of Ultrasound in Medicine (FAIUM) in 2019, and inducted into the American Occupational Therapy Foundation’s Academy of Research in 2021.
+He has extensive clinical experience and research expertise in occupational rehabilitation, work performance, and industrial health, and he has focused his career on promoting worker health and well-being.
+He was named a Fellow of the American Occupational Therapy Association (FAOTA) in 2015, a Fellow of the American Institute of Ultrasound in Medicine (FAIUM) in 2019, inducted into the American Occupational Therapy Foundation’s Academy of Research in 2021, and received the Distinguished Sonographer Award from the American Institute of Ultrasound in Medicine in 2024.

 Research Interests

-• Investigating, measuring, and intervening to optimize interactions among environments (built, organizational, social) and occupational performance (e.g., praxis, engagement, productivity) to support the health and well-being of workers
+• Investigating, measuring, and intervening to optimize interactions among physical, organizational, and interpersonal contexts, occupational performance (e.g., participation, engagement, productivity), and the health and well-being of workers

-• Understanding how individual behaviors, physical exposures, stress, psychosocial factors, and personality traits relate to the development of musculoskeletal disorders or other work-related injuries, and how each factor mitigates or promotes successful prevention (e.g., ergonomics) and rehabilitation (e.g., hand therapy) efforts
+• Understanding how individual behaviors, physical exposures, stressors, psychosocial factors, and personality traits relate to the development of work-related injuries, musuculoskeletal disorders, or poor well-being, belonging, or flourishing, and how each factor mitigates or promotes successful prevention (e.g., ergonomics) and rehabilitation (e.g., hand therapy) efforts

-• Advancing the use of sonographic imaging for the evaluation, prevention, and treatment of musculoskeletal disorders with a primary focus on the upper extremities
+• Advancing the use of sonographic imaging for the evaluation, prevention, and treatment of musculoskeletal disorders with a primary focus on improving function in the hands and upper extremities

 Education